St. Louis Catholic Church History

-Officially we have always been the Church of St. Louis the King, but we are known in the Baltimore Archdiocese as St. Louis Parish, Clarksville.
-The parish was founded in 1855 with the building of the small church still standing on Dayton Road adjacent to the cemetery.
-However, our beginnings really go back to the chapel in Doughoregan Manor, a home of Charles Carroll of Carrollton, the signer of the Declaration of Independence.
+St. Louis Catholic Church was established in 1855 with the building of a small church that is still standing today on Dayton Road.
+However, our beginnings really go back to the chapel in Doughoregan Manor, home of Charles Carroll of Carrollton, the signer of the Declaration of Independence.
 Mass was originally celebrated there.
 Our first pastor, Fr.
 Augustine Verot, a French Sulpician, had been pastor of St. Paul’s in Ellicott City before coming to Clarksville.

 The Sisters of Divine Providence of Kentucky taught in St. Louis School from its opening in 1923 with 41 students in 7 grades.
 Fifty-three years later, due to a shortage of sisters, it was necessary for the Sisters of Divine Providence to withdraw from St. Louis School.
 In 1976, the school was blessed with the arrival of two Sisters of the Holy Union: Sr. Paul Agnes, who came as principal and Sr. Paula who came as an 8th grade teacher.
 A year later in 1977, Sr. Mary Catherine Duerr SUSC became the principal and remained until the spring of 1996.
 During that time the school enrollment grew from 245 students to more than 400.
 Mrs. Terry Weiss, who had formerly been the assistant principal at Resurrection School in Ellicott City, joined the faculty as the new principal in the fall of 1996.
-The school is staffed by many dedicated lay teachers and a Sister of Notre Dame.
-Currently, there are 518 students in grades Pre-K-8.
+Currently, there are 553 students in grades Pre-K-8.
 After school care is offered for students in the school.

 With Fr.
 Bishop’s departure in 1937 to found the Home Missioners of America (Glenmary Fathers), Fr.
 Joseph Leary became pastor.
 He was joined in 1940 by Fr.
-Michael Egan who was appointed pastor in 1943.
+Michael Egan.
+Fr.
+Egan was appointed pastor in 1943.
 St. Louis celebrated its centenary in 1955 under Fr.
-Egan who remained until 1958 when he was transferred to St. Brigid’s, Baltimore.
+Egan who remained as pastor until 1958 when he was transferred to St. Brigid Catholic Church in Baltimore.

 Sr. Louann Sciubba, SND joined the parish staff as a pastoral associate in the fall of 1981.
 When she left this position in the summer of 1998, Anne Buening joined our pastoral staff in January 1999.
 Anne, pastoral associate, coordinates the RCIA (Rite of Christian Initiation of Adults) and other adult education programs.
 She is also responsible for social justice and social ministry programs such as pastoral visitors, bereavement care, welcoming, and small Christian communities.
 Pastoral associate Anne Buening was named Pastoral Life Director of St. Clement I in Lansdowne, MD and departed St. Louis in February 2003.
 Lyle Weiss joined the staff as pastoral associate in July 2003.

 In 1972 Sr. Joyce McCauley SND was hired as the parish’s first full time Religious Education Director.
 The program has grown to 1,564 students, grades K-12 and is staffed by 150 volunteers.
-The parish also sponsors a program, Wee Praise, on Sunday mornings for 3-5 year olds.
+Additionally, the parish sponsors the Wee Praise program on Sunday mornings for 3-5 year olds.
 There are currently 200 children enrolled, taught by 38 volunteer catechists.
 Mrs. Gloria Sauter, who had been the Coordinator of Religious Education for the previous six years, succeeded Sr. Joyce as Director of Religious Education in 1985.
 Mrs. Sauter, retired in June, 2000.
 Mrs. Rhonda Milauskas became the new DRE, assisted by two coordinators Mrs. Margaret McEvoy and Mrs. Victoria Yozwiak.
-Mrs. Victoria Yozwiak assumed the position of DRE, following the departure of Mrs. Rhonda Milauskas in June 2003.
+Mrs. Victoria Yozwiak assumed the position of Director of Religious Education, following the departure of Mrs. Rhonda Milauskas in June 2003.

 In 1991, our multi-purpose parish center adjoining the school was opened.
 This new building offers meeting space for large and small groups and allows greater flexibility for school and religious education programs to expand.
 It is also equipped with a state of the art science lab primarily used by the middle school grade levels.